Death by vending machine

 The vast majority of injuries and deaths have happened to men.

 The argument that death by a vending machine is more likely to occur than something like winning the Powerball lottery, has drawn more attention to these unusual deaths.
 One 2012 report states that the odds of winning Powerball are 1 in 175 million, versus 1 in 112 million of getting killed by a vending machine.
-The deaths have also at times been associated with "Darwin Awards".

-Prevention

-To prevent injury and death by vending machine, tools are available that also double as theft prevention devices, including cages, alarms, and security cameras.
-Anti-tip brackets that also double as earthquake damage mitigation devices can be another solution, as well as stickers that warn of alarms and the dangers of tipping the machines.
-Researchers have also noted that public awareness campaigns can dramatically decrease the number of injuries and deaths associated with vending machines.
+A similar comparison is often drawn to emphasize the rare occurrence of lethal shark attacks, or wild bear encounters.

+In popular culture

+In the "University Life" expansion pack for "The Sims 3" and the "Snowy Escape expansion pack for "The Sims 4," players can cause characters to violently shake a vending machine, and the characters will be crushed to death.

+In an episode of the TV show Community, "Basic Story," an inspector checks the college's vending machines to ensure that they will not fall over on students.